kushagrakartikeye/college-crave/README.md

 ## APK

-An APK file of the app in action is included in the submission folder.
+An APK file of the app in action cannot be included in the submission folder due to the 10MB limit, however I have published a GitHub release for your reference.

 ---